Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Components.md

 }
 ```

+Check out the [Enchantments](./enchantments) article for more information on how to use enchantments with Kore.

 ### Custom Names and Lore

 Custom names and lore can be added to items to give them unique identifiers and background stories: